Zoeken in deze blog

 black at all.
 The explanation around these choice of

-woods is that the maple neck is already quite heavy
+woods is that the maple wood used for the neck is

 The Bearclaw spruce from Switzerland can be admired